Why I Wrote This Guide

 Get your services and pricing dialled in first

 Before you even think about going live, sit down and list every service you offer, the price for each, and how long each one takes — including buffer time between appointments.
 If a full detail takes you three hours but you need 30 minutes to pack up and drive to the next job, your slot duration is three and a half hours, not three.
+Getting this wrong means you’ll end up double-booked or running late all day.
+Neither is a good look.

 Set your deposit amounts sensibly

 I’d suggest 20-30% of the booking value as a deposit, with a minimum of £20.
 For a £200 enhancement detail, a £50 deposit is fair and reasonable.
 It’s enough to deter no-shows without putting customers off booking in the first place.
+A good system lets you set deposit amounts per service, so you can charge £15 for a basic wash but £50 for a full paint correction.

 Write a clear cancellation policy